Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 USERNAME=<device-username>
 WEIGHTS=/app/config/<salmoncount_weights>.engine

+# FLAGS

-# Drop bounding boxes (optional flag)
-# FLAGS: Uncomment and set to "--drop-bbox" to remove top-view bounding boxes
+# Drop bounding boxes (optional): Uncomment and set "--drop-bbox" to remove
+# top-view bounding boxes on the bottom half of each frame for cameras with a
-#       for cameras with a mirror displaying both top and side view
+# mirror displaying both top and side view

 #FLAGS=--drop-bbox
 ```